Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Results

 \subsection{FCDimen}

-We begin by briefly reviewing the FC-based dimensionality classification approach FCDimen (see Ref. \citenum{FCDimen} for details).
+We begin by briefly reviewing the FC-based dimensionality classification approach FCDimen previously introduced in Ref.\ \cite{FCDimen}.
 For a system with potential energy $U(\textbf{r}_{i},...,\textbf{r}_{n})$, where $n$ is the number of atoms and $\textbf{r}_{i}$ the position of atom $i$, the force on atom $i$ is

 where $\alpha$ is the Cartesian coordinate index.
 The FC between the coordinates $\alpha$ and $\beta$ of atoms $i$ and $j$ is

 A scalar magnitude of FC between atom pair $ij$ is given by reducing the 3$\times$3 tensor using the Frobenius norm